-The market opportunity for Gvoke and our product candidates may be smaller than we estimate.
+The market opportunity for Gvoke, Keveyis, Recorlev (if approved), and our product candidates may be smaller than we estimate.

-The potential market opportunity for Gvoke and our product candidates is difficult to precisely estimate.
-Our estimates of the potential market opportunity for Gvoke and our product candidates include several key assumptions of the current market size and current pricing for commercially available products and are based on industry and market data obtained from industry publications, studies conducted by us, our industry knowledge, third-party research reports and other surveys.
+The potential market opportunity for Gvoke, Keveyis, Recorlev (if approved), and our product candidates is difficult to precisely estimate.
+Our estimates of the potential market opportunity for Gvoke, Keveyis, Recorlev (if approved) and our product candidates include several key assumptions of the current market size and current pricing for commercially available products and are based on industry and market data obtained from industry publications, studies conducted by us, our industry knowledge, third-party research reports and other surveys.
 Industry publications and third-party research generally indicate that their information has been obtained from sources believed to be reliable, although they do not guarantee the accuracy or completeness of such information.
 For example, our projections for the potential size of the market for Gvoke are based on our belief that we would be able to increase the adoption of emergency glucagon products by patients and care providers.
-While we believe that our internal assumptions are reasonable, if any of these assumptions proves to be inaccurate, the actual market for our product candidates could be smaller than our estimates of our potential market opportunity.
-If the actual market for Gvoke and our product candidates is smaller than we expect, our product revenue may be limited and it may be more difficult for us to achieve or maintain profitability.
+While we believe that our internal assumptions are reasonable, if any of these assumptions proves to be inaccurate, the actual market for our product and product candidates could be smaller than our estimates of our potential market opportunity.
+If the actual market for Gvoke, Keveyis, Recorlev (if approved) and our product candidates is smaller than we expect, our product revenue may be limited and it may be more difficult for us to achieve or maintain profitability.